jv-vogler/pr-description-generator/README.md

 # Todo
 - Improve layout and styling
 - Fix preview (mostly accurate but not perfect)
-- Make use of local storage to persist form fields

 Feel free to reach out if you have any ideas or suggestions!